Curved Page Divider

 High Caseworker Turnover

 Another challenge is the high turnover rates among caseworkers.
 Caseworkers are the central figures who find foster homes, assist foster families, and guarantee the well-being of the children.
-Recurring transition undermines the care service and decreases the outcomes of the foster kids.
+Recurring transitions undermine the care service and decrease the well-being of the foster kids.

 Leaving the System